-At 30 June 2023 the Board of Directors of Speirs Group Limited is comprised of an Executive Chairman and three Non-Executive Directors.
-All Directors have served for the whole year apart from Derek Walker who retired on 21 November 2022 and Lee Simpson who was appointed to the Board on 21 November 2022.
-From 1 July 2022 and prior to his appointment as Executive Chair, Lee Simpson acted as Speirs Group Limited's Company Secretary.
+At 30 June 2024 the Board of Directors of Speirs Group Limited is comprised of an Executive Chairman and two Non-Executive Directors.
+All Directors have served for the whole year apart from Fred Hutchings who retired on 30 September 2023.